All Episodes

 Many of them told him they would rather he lose.

-I tell you, even when they hear this, they still don't get it.
+I tell you, Even when they hear this, they still don't get it.

 And they don't understand what this is about.

-This is this is not about this is not about just abortion.
+This is not about just abortion.

 This is about consistency.

-This is about McCain letting people know that he says something he means it.
+This is about McCain letting people know that he says something, he means it.

 And there's another thing about this, too, and I keep pounding this point.

-They keep hoping McCain will pick one of these, one of them, you know, a pro-choice Democrat as a vice president, because they know it's going to kill his candidacy.
+The drive-bys keep hoping that McCain, they hope, they keep hoping McCain will pick one of these, one of them, you know, a pro-choice Democrat as a vice president, because they know it's going to kill his candidacy.

 They know it'll ensure defeat.

-Besides that, McCain's already accomplished the task of going across the aisle and attracting moderates and independents and disaffected unhappy Democrats.
+Besides that, McCain's already accomplished the task of going across the aisle and attracting moderates and independents and disaffected, unhappy Democrats.

 We don't need two people on the ticket to do that.

-The top of the ticket guy, McCain has nailed that down.
+The top of the ticket guy, McCain, has nailed that down.

 Not with two of them on the ticket.

-If McCain can't the bottom of the ticket is the bottom of this ticket, as far as McCain camp has got to know, is to get that conservative base staying with it.
+The bottom of this ticket, as far as McCain camp has got to know, is to get that conservative base staying with it.

-The bottom of this ticket, the number two is all about keeping the conservative base aligned on election day with the McCain campaign.
+The bottom of this ticket, the number two, is all about keeping the conservative base aligned on election day with the McCain campaign.

-Now, here is uh this is Chris Matthews.
+Now, here is, this is Chris Matthews.

-This is last night on Hardball, and this little uh little exchange took place.
+This is last night on Hardball.

-Rush Limbo rang the conservative four alarm fire bell on word that John McCain might pick a for VP, Tom Ridge or Joe Lieberman.
+Rush Limbaugh rang the conservative four-alarm firebell on worry that John McCain might pick a for VP, Tom Ridge or Joe Lieberman, people that don't really support or do support abortion rights.

 Listen to Rush Limbaugh warning about this.